terabitbaci/capstone-census-api/README.md

 * The app is fully responsive, adapting for mobile, tablet and desktop viewports.
 * The app is interactive with options for the user to select any one of 3142 U.S. counties and county equivalents, and search for the statistics for that locality.
 * APIs are aquired from the American Community Survey (ACS) by the U.S. Census Bureau (https://api.census.gov/data/2015/acs/) to get the JSON response to provide migration data.
-*Google Maps (https://developers.google.com/maps/documentation/embed/guide) required an Embeded API to provide an interactive map with an HTTP request.
-* Using the JSON response from Songkick, HTML was populated for each search result.

 ## Development Roadmap
 This is v1.0 of the app, but future enhancements are expected to include: